wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-secure-meetings/includes/7-summary.md

 Now you've completed this module, you should be able to:

-- Explore how to address threats to Teams meetings.
+- Configure Teams meeting settings.
-- Demonstrate how to configure Teams meeting settings.
+- Configure Teams meeting policies.
-- Explain how to manage meetings by using meeting policies in Microsoft Teams.
+- Address threats to Teams meetings.
-- Describe how to control cloud recordings by using Teams policies.
+- Configure cloud meeting recording.